Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Coil Taps and Tonewoods

 The Les Paul Studio T offers the utility of coil taping.
 The Fender American Professional Telecaster Deluxe HH Shawbucker does not.
-Depending on only you, this could be the determining factor in your purchase.
+Depending on you, this could be the determining factor in your purchase.

 Look, quite a lot of the Les Paul models that sell for more than twice the Studio T's price do not offer coil taps.
 I'm not sure why that is so, but I'm sure that it is so.
 There is no doubt coil taping provides some very real, very usable tonal diversity.